tisannai/ejson/markdown/README.md

 # Overview

-Ejson is an extension to JSON format.
-The Ejson library processes the extensions and outputs standard JSON.
+Xjson is an extension to JSON format.
+The Xjson library processes the extensions and outputs standard JSON.

-Ejson as JSON format is compatible with standard JSON, i.e. the syntax is the same and Ejson can be processed with JSON tools.
-The extensions are special Ejson keyworks that have semantics which the Ejson processors manages.
+Xjson as JSON format is compatible with standard JSON, i.e. the syntax is the same and Xjson can be processed with JSON tools.
+The extensions are special Xjson keyworks that have semantics which the Xjson processors manages.

-Ejson renders the JSON database more dynamic and easy to maintain.
-The same could be achieved with a separate pre-processor, but Ejson provides tight integration to JSON.
+Xjson renders the JSON database more dynamic and easy to maintain.
+The same could be achieved with a separate pre-processor, but Xjson provides tight integration to JSON.
 This means that JSON aware text editors can be utilized and the JSON file (but with extensions) looks and feels like a "normal" JSON file.